 - The Chromium Controller | 10x Genomics, 10xgenomics technology

 For every step of analysis chosen, we offer the hosting of your data in an online, browsable database which is shareable with collaborators.
-Every database instance has a yearly cost to to keep online, starting one year after creation.
-This service can also be used for bulk data.
-In this case, we provide a list of DEG's for you.
+Every database instance has a yearly cost to keep online, starting one year after creation.

 Recent user publications

 A single-cell transcriptomic inventory of murine smooth muscle cells.